 More than a third of India’s 1.4 billion people are reportedly active internet users.
 Most access the web via budget smartphones and enjoy dirt-cheap data plans.
 Before the current Covid-affected financial year, the local smartphone market was growing steadily at a 10% annual rate.

-Most of those internet users are also social media users – reportedly 400 million.
+Most of those internet users are also social media users – with 448 million defined as active.
 As YouTube and Facebook (including its Instagram and WhatsApp subsidiaries) lead in penetration, those are probably the most influential channels that any internet-based service should consider for metrics and visibility.

 In terms of further profiling our typical gaming customer, another confirmation that he is a male comes from YouTube India – 3 in 4 views were made by males, with the News/Politics and Gaming genres dominated by them particularly.
 Viewership surveys quote gameplays and walkthroughs as the standout type of contents followed in Gaming, as they accounted for 99% of views in the most popular videos in March 2020.
 Within the genre, males are responsible for 95% of the total views.